tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state.md

 size(800,800)
 background('#004477')
 noStroke()
+csv = loadStrings('list_of_best-selling_video_games.csv')
 {% endhighlight %}

-The games list has been sourced from a [Wikipedia article](https://en.wikipedia.org/wiki/List_of_best-selling_video_games) (which may have shuffled since) and converted from an HTML table to a tab-delimited CSV file.
+The games list has been sourced from a [Wikipedia article](https://en.wikipedia.org/wiki/List_of_best-selling_video_games) (which may well have shuffled since) and converted from an HTML table to a tab-delimited CSV file.
 Download a copy for your sketch and place it in the "data" directory.

 <a href="{{ site.url }}/img/pitl05/list_of_best-selling_video_games.csv" download>list_of_best-selling_video_games.csv</a>